adobe/reactor-sdk-javascript/README.md

 ## Future Work

 * Implement integration tests for the handful of functions not yet covered.
-* Figure out a reasonable `REACTOR_URL` for non-Adobe-internal testers.
 * Include a section here on library function naming conventions.
 * Include a section here giving instructions on how to get an `ACCESS_TOKEN`.
 * Publish as an NPM package, then update this README.